 By Ann Adams

 Helen Lewis’ passion was ignited by the Holistic Management training she began in 1998 and then completed in 2002.
-Since then she has helped with her family’s 3,500-acre beef and lamb farm, Picot Farm, near Warwick, Queensland, Australia as well as being a policy advisor and national lobbyist.
-She has also been the General Manager for the Outback Highway project, which seeks to create a highway across Australia bringing rural community and economic development.
+Since then Helen has helped with her family’s 3,500-acre farm, producing grass fed beef- Picot Farm, near Warwick, Queensland, Australia.
+Helen is also a national lobbyist, as the General Manager for the Outback Highway project, which seeks to create a highway across Australia bringing rural community and economic development.
 Through all this work, she has use holistic decision-making and the Holistic Management framework to improve the decision-making at the family, policy, and community development levels.

 The Value of a Context